txt/se25/docs/hw05notes.md

 ### **1.1 Basics of `make`**
 - `make` automates tasks by defining rules consisting of **targets**, **dependencies**, and **commands**.
 - A **target** is what you want to create.
+  - Appears to the LEFT of "`:`" on line one of a rule
 - **Dependencies** specify when a target should be rebuilt.
+  - Appears to the RIGHT of "`:`" on line one of a rule
+  - May be empty
 - **Commands** define how to build the target.
+  - Appears as lines 2,3,4.... in a rule
+  - May be empty

 Example:
 ```make